Supersymmetric quantum mechanics from wrapped D4-branes

 Accordingly, in this case, the singularity is physical, and the solution describes D4-branes wrapped on $K^4_k$ giving rise to $N=2$ supersymmetric quantum mechanics in the IR. \\ In other gauge groups, we need to solve the BPS equations numerically.
 We begin with solutions that are asymptotic to a locally flat domain walls with $SO(5)$ symmetry given by

 with the radial coordinate $\rho$ defined by $\frac{d\rho}{dr}=e^{\varphi-8\phi_1}$.
-Examples of numerical solutions interpolating between this asymptotic behavior and $t\times K^4_k$-sliced curved domain walls are given in figures \ref{15_CP2_special_SO(3)_SO(5)gg_flows} and \ref{15_CH2_special_SO(3)_SO(5)gg_flows} in $SO(5)$ gauge group for different values of $g$.
+Examples of numerical solutions interpolating between this asymptotic behavior and $t\times K^4_k$-sliced curved domain walls in $SO(5)$ gauge group for different values of $g$ are given in figures \ref{15_CP2_special_SO(3)_SO(5)gg_flows} and \ref{15_CH2_special_SO(3)_SO(5)gg_flows} in Appendix \ref{AppC_2_1}.
 In all of these solutions, we find that $\phi_2$ and $\phi_3$ vanish identically along the entire flows, so we have neglected the corresponding numerical solutions for $\phi_2$ and $\phi_3$ for convenience.
 From the behavior of the ten-dimensional metric component $\hat{g}_{00}$, we find that all $t\times CH^2$-sliced solutions are uplifted to type IIA solutions with physically acceptable IR singularities.
-On the other hand, the $t\times CP^2$-sliced solutions admit physical IR singularities only for $g\geq0.3$. \vfil
+On the other hand, the $t\times CP^2$-sliced solutions admit physical IR singularities only for $g\geq0.3$.